Laoujin/bliki/about.md

 when new information becomes available, or rework them should I've changed my mind about some aspects.

-The original plan was to blog about the 70 Pragmatic Programmer tips but it looks like I've started with posting tutorials I've accumulated in the last years.
+The original plan was to blog about the 70 Pragmatic Programmer tips but it looks like I've started with posting tutorials I've accumulated in the last years instead.
 Old blog drafts, written notes etc might also be reworked and posted (if the subject is still relevant:).